freeCodeCamp/freeCodeCamp/guide/english/svg/index.md

 There are a few tools available to create SVG in the form of a drawing program.

 - <a href='https://www.inkscape.org/' target='_blank' rel='nofollow'>Inkscape</a> - It is an open source tool for state-of-the-art vector drawing with an easy to use graphical interface.
 - <a href='https://www.adobe.com/products/illustrator/' target='_blank' rel='nofollow'>Adobe Illustrator</a> - Adobe Illustrator is a commercial tool for Vector Imagery.
+For beginners to the SVG process, one definite advantage of using Adobe Illustrator is its ability to export clean SVG code to use in your projects, including the CSS.
+However, labeling of the layers is key so that changes to the CSS are easy to track.

 For more tools, refer to <a href='https://https://www.w3.org/Graphics/SVG/WG/wiki/Implementations' target='_blank' rel='nofollow'>W3C list of tools that supports SVG</a>